Program Overview

 The written systematic plan for evaluation describes the process for annual assessment of the licensure and/or certification examination pass rate (when required for practice).

 a.
 Examine aggregate examination pass rate data (licensure and/or certification) secured from regulatory and/or certifying agencies.
-The most recent annual pass rate OR the mean pass rate for three most recent years must meet at least one of the following based on the total number of test-takers:
+The most recent annual pass rate OR the mean pass rate for the three most recent years must meet at least one of the following, based on the total number of test-takers:

 • 80% or greater for all first-time test-takers; or